On the classifying space of Artin monoids: The classifying space of monoids

 As shown in \cite{milnor1957geometric}, the geometric realization of a simplicial set is a CW complex having a $n$-cell for each non-degenerate $n$-simplex.
 Therefore the classifying space of a monoid is a CW complex having as $n$-cells the simplices $[x_1|\dots|x_n]$ with $x_i\neq 1$ for all $i$.
 Notice also that $BM$ has only one $0$-cell denoted by $[\,]$.

-\begin{definition} The groupification of a monoid $M$ is a group $G$ together with a homomorphism $M\to G$ satisfying the following universal property: for any group $H$ and homomorphism $M\to H$, there exists a unique homomorphism $G\to H$ which makes the following diagram commutative.
+\begin{definition} The \emph{group of fractions} of a monoid $M$ is a group $G$ together with a homomorphism $M\to G$ satisfying the following universal property: for any group $H$ and homomorphism $M\to H$, there exists a unique homomorphism $G\to H$ which makes the following diagram commutative.

 \end{definition}